top of page

 TLDR: this post discusses the dilemmas / contradictions of trying to keep Buddhist teachings secret, while simultaneously publishing them as books on Amazon and restricting access to live teaching.
 It also shortly presents different approaches.

 There´s a brilliant meditation teaching system.
-The most sophisticated one can imagine, pulling together Tibetan Buddhism, Bon, neuroscience, attachment and trauma theory, hypnosis, and utterly refined, some people say "dramatic" pointing out instructions.
+The most sophisticated one can imagine, pulling together Tibetan Buddhism, Bon, neuroscience, attachment and trauma theory, hypnosis, and utterly refine pointing out instructions, tested over 20 years of retreats.

 Do not promulgate these teachings in an ordinary way, nor corrupt them even in the slightest way

-And then a Tibetanlineage holder decides that they should be translated and released.
-The given reason is the risk that those teachings could otherwise get lost, as the tradition holders in Tibet are dying out.
-A few years later the secret books are on Amazon, and circle as bootlegged copies (as nearly everything digital).
+A few years later the secret books are on Amazon, and some circle as bootlegged copies (as nearly everything digital).
 Everything is out in the open.
 What now?

 Now, there are

-• the books with formerly top secret knowledge, the reading of which may lead to conceptual hardening, and
+• the books with formerly top secret knowledge, the reading of which may lead to conceptual hardening, even if one keeps away of the obviously dangerous practices

 • the teachers: very few (between 5 and 10?) teachers authorised in some form to teach in that specific method that does not lead to conceptual hardening